Cornavirus Vaccine in India Update: Corona virus vaccine to come out by 2021 by this month, Adar Poonawala, CEO of Serum Institute - TheNewsTrace

 Coronavirus Vaccine in India: Adar Poonawalla, chief executive officer of the vaccine-making company Serum Institute of India, said on Thursday that the Oxford Kovid-19 vaccine should be available for health workers and the elderly by February next year and by April for the general public.
-Also Read – Viral Video: How does it feel if Corona becomes, video of this Kovid-19 patient goes viral
+Also Read – Delhi Covid-19 Updates: Delhi Caught In Corona, Over 7500 New Cases In 24 Hours, So far Over 8000 People Dead

-oxford covid 19 vaccine available in next 4 to 5 months Also Read – Oxford University COVID-19 Vaccine News Update: This vaccine is having great effect on the elderly, Indian company is producing
+oxford covid 19 vaccine available in next 4 to 5 months Also Read – Fight Against Covid: Kejriwal appeals to all parties – work together instead of blaming government measures against Corona

 In addition, he said that the corona vaccine may be available to the public in the next 4 to 5 months.
 Poonawala said that the cost of the two doses required to the public will be a maximum of one thousand rupees but it will depend on the final results of the test and the approval of the regulator.
 Poonawala said at the Hindustan Times Leadership Summit (HTLS) 2020 that perhaps by 2024 every Indian would have been vaccinated.
-Also Read – Corona positive South Africa cricketer before the series against England; Three players went into isolation
+Also Read – Curfew in Ahmedabad from Today: 57-hour curfew will be imposed in Ahmedabad from tonight, learn new rules

 He said, “Every person in India will take two or three years to get vaccinated, not only because of the shortage in supply but also because you need budget, vaccine, equipment, infrastructure and then to get vaccinated.
 People should be persuaded and these are the factors that require 80-90 percent of the entire population to be vaccinated.